 The professional environment can be rewarding, especially if you work in a long-term care facility, where you truly have the opportunity to get to know your clients.
 As an LPN, you may be required to do shift work during nights, holidays, or weekends.
 If you enjoy working with others in an active environment, then the Practical Nursing program at American School of Nursing and Medical Careers may be the right career path for you.

 When you are considering a new career field, it makes sense to think about job growth predictions for the future.
-According to the Occupational Outlook Handbook, the employment of LPNs is expected to grow by 16 percent from 2014 to 2024.
-This rate is faster than the average for other occupations profiled in the handbook.
+According to the Occupational Outlook Handbook, the employment of LPNs is expected to grow by 11 percent from 2018 to 2028.
+This rate is much faster than the average for other occupations profiled in the handbook.

 The handbook, a publication of the U.S. Bureau of Labor Statistics, also predicts that an increase in chronic diseases and the aging of the baby-boomer generation may lead to more demand in healthcare services, especially in ambulatory and outpatient care facilities.
 These trends could impact the employment of LPNs positively.